 Excellence in education requires that technology be integrated with learning throughout the educational program – not merely added on.

-Increasing access to technology is essential for the future, and one of the learning tools of 21st Century students is an electronic tablet.
-The individual use of tablets is a way to empower students to learn at their full potential and to prepare them for college and the workplace.
+Increasing access to technology is essential for the future, and one of the learning tools of 21st Century students is an electronic device.
+The individual use of computers and tablets is a way to empower students to learn at their full potential and to prepare them for college and the workplace.

 According to studies and school reports, students who use a computing device (in a one-device-per-student setting) are more organized and engaged learners, attend school more regularly, advance their knowledge and understanding of technology, and become constructors and designers of information and ideas.

-A tablet is a next generation device that makes learning more engaging and accessible.
-In addition, tablets are an interactive, light weight and always up-to-date digital alternative to traditional textbooks.
+Computers and tablets are next generation devices that make learning more engaging and accessible.
+In addition, they are an interactive, light weight and always up-to-date digital alternative to traditional textbooks.

 Annual Perception Survey Data: